DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * comment out 'set optimizeforspeed 1'  to avoid  OPTIMIZATION_MODE "AGGRESSIVE PERFORMANCE" which takes long time to generate output bitstream.

-* demistify_config_pkg.vhd  file usually does not need to be modified.
+* demistify_config_pkg.vhd  file usually does not need to be modified, except component guest_mist.
 This file is included in project_files.rtl

-  * It contains COMPONENT guest_mist.
+  * It contains Component guest_mist.
 AMR: The idea is that you can share the component between boards, instead of having to declare it for each and every board.
 I'm generally porting to TC64v1, TC64v2 and DE10Lite, and I got bored with having to adjust the component three times, and keep them all in sync.
+  * Just wrap it in 'ifdef DEMISTIFY and ignore it in the board-specific toplevels of boards which don't need it.
+It'll be optimised away then.
+    You've just found the reason I moved to using a blanket DEMISTIFY define instead of feature-specific defines. 🙂 If you wrap all the optional features in 'ifdef DEMISTIFY rather than more fine-grained defines (DEMISTIFY_HDMI, DEMISTIFY_PARALLEL_AUDIO), and make sure that any inputs have default values in the demistify_config_pkg component declaration, then you can just ignore them in the board-specific toplevels for boards that don't use them.

 * firmware